GraeWolf/pass_gen/README.md

 # pass_gen
 A password generator written in Python.
-A learning project.
+This is a project for me to practice learing Python.